Eshaq Khan Qaraei-Torbati: Rise to power

 Eshaq overcame extraordinary odds to establish himself as a leader of the Qaraei.
-The son of a Persian servant by the name of Mohammad Khoo to the supreme chief Najaf Qoli Khan Qara Tatar, the chief of the Qaraei tribe.
+The son of a Tajik (a term applied to non-Turkic people specially Persians) by the name of Mohammad Beg (commonly known as Mohammad Khoo) who was working for Najaf Qoli Khan Qara Tatar, the chief of the Qaraei tribe.
 Eshaq grew up alongside his brother as shepherds.
 He inherited a social position that was inferior to even the lowest member of a military tribe.
 His father gained the attention of the leader of the Qaraei tribe and was appointed yuzbashi or centurion.
 Consequently, Eshaq was granted the position of Yessawul (mace bearer) to the chief and used this position to convince the chief of a need for a caravansarai in the then small village of Zaveh.
 While undertaking this project the ambitions of Eshaq began to manifest themselves.
 As Eshaq's project grew, he slowly converted the caravansarai into a fort while simultaneously fomenting quarrels and divisions within the tribe through various intrigues.
 His plan culminated in Najaf Qoli's being murdered by his own officers with the chief's sons fleeing Khorasan.